an-chris/google-homepage/README.md

 # google-homepage

-This is a google homepage clone
+This is the Google Homepage project on the Front End section of the Foundations Course.